OpenBB-finance/OpenBB/website/content/platform/contributing/extension-development/share_extension.md

 ---
 title: Share your extension
 sidebar_position: 4
-description: How to share your extension with the community
+description: How to share your extension with the community.
-keywords: [openbb, platform, introduction, share, extension, contributing, documentation, pypi]
+keywords: [openbb platform, introduction, share, extension, contributing, documentation, PyPI, community]
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';